Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 ## The Installation Flow

-The following flow walks you through the installation of an application on Rippling's Staging Environment.
-The process is the same on the Rippling Production Environment, but you will replace `stage.rippling.com` with `api.rippling.com` in your API calls.
+The following flow walks you through the installation of an application on Rippling's Sandbox Environment.
+The process is the same on the Rippling Production Environment, but you will replace `sandbox.rippling.com` with `api.rippling.com` in your API calls.
 To login on production, you will access `app.rippling.com`.

-To begin, go to `​https://stage.rippling.com/login` to login with your Rippling-provided staging account credentials.
-Once logged in, you should proceed directly to the URL of your application. `​https://stage.rippling.com/apps/PLATFORM/<appName>`​, as it will not yet be discoverable.
+To begin, go to `​https://sandbox.rippling.com/login` to login with your Rippling-provided sandbox account credentials.
+Once logged in, you should proceed directly to the URL of your application. `​https://sandbox.rippling.com/apps/PLATFORM/<appName>`​, as it will not yet be discoverable.

 ### Initial Redirect